-Widget Type Widget Hint Values Description and Example Number, String, B Number, String, Button, Toolbar, TeleParameter, and Node Drop Proxy Boolean boolean Displays two values or options, such as true or false.
+Widget Type Widget Hint Values Description and Example Number, String, Button, Toolbar, TeleParameter, and Node Drop Proxy Boolean boolean Displays two values or options, such as true or false.
 Popup popup Displays entries specified in the Widget Options in a dropdown menu.
 Mapping Popup Menu mapper Similar to Popup Menu, but with the option to map values.
+See Widget Options for more information.